 5. Help Forums

 Naturally, as it’s part of Google’s software, there is a bevy of helpful how-to documentation online for the Analytics novice.
-This includes free video tutorials and a community of fellow users (also available for Google AdWords) who are willing to help.
+This includes free video tutorials and a community of fellow users (also available for Google Ads) who are willing to help.

 6. It’s Free!